spen428/ancolle/README.md

 This project requires JDK 8 and JavaFX, and is built using the Ant build tool.
 From the project directory, running `ant` should build the project to an executable JAR which will be placed in the `dist/` directory.

+## Common Errors

+`Error: Could not find or load main class` occurs when your Java does not have JavaFX bundled with it (which is the case for OpenJDK8).
+Install the JavaFX package for your platform to fix this issue.